 Not yet.
 Voters signed off on sports betting in Maryland in 2020 and lawmakers passed legislation in 2021.
 It was signed by the governor, but the process of licensing and launching still stands in the way.
 However, sports betting is not a question of “if” in Maryland…it’s merely a “when” now.

 Does Maryland have any legal sports betting apps?

 No, but there will be soon, and lots of them.
 The bill that passed through the Maryland General Assembly allows for a whopping 60 online licenses.
 It also calls for up to more than 60 retail licenses, meaning that there could be more than 100 sportsbook outlets active in Maryland at some point.
 Realistically, it’s unlikely that the actual number of apps will approach 60, but the takeaway is that you will have plenty of options at your fingertips before long.

 When will Maryland regulate sports betting?

 In terms of having an active law and registration in effect, the most likely scenario is June 2021.
-HB940, the amended bill which is now with Gov. Hogan, calls for an effective date on June 1, 2021, and every indication is that Hogan plans to sign the bill soon.
+HB940, the amended bill, calls for an effective date of June 1, 2021.
 However, legalization and regulation do not equate to active sports betting.
 Interested companies and retail locations will still have to pass a licensing application process and get their ducks in a row to start accepting wagers.

 When will Maryland sports betting launch?